nopnop2002/esp-mesh-lite-examples/README.md

 # router_less_message_exchange
 An example of a routerless mesh network that exchanges data between nodes.
+esp-mesh-lite comes with [this](https://github.com/espressif/esp-mesh-lite/tree/master/examples/no_router) router less example.
+However, this example does not have communication functionality between nodes.

 # mesh2uart
 esp-mesh-lite and UART/USB gateway application for routerless mesh networks.